-Includes an extended essay by Houston-based fiction writer, art critic and essayist, Garry Reece.
+Includes an extended essay by Houston-based fiction writer, Garry Reece, and a poem by Hakeem Furious.

 Faux leather embossed hardcover

 ABOUT THE SIGNED EDITION